spotfiresoftware/tibco-streaming-samples/web/websocket/websocket-war/src/site/markdown/index.md

 # Web : WebSocket WAR

 This sample describes how to build a WAR (.war) which contains a WebSocket endpoint (/test).
-After the WebSocket connection is built, this endpoint returns the same string as what it receives.
+After the WebSocket connection is built, this endpoint returns the same string as what it receives with prefix "Received message: ".
 The resulting archive can then be used in a downstream EventFlow fragment.

 * [Create a WebSocket endpoint](#create-websocket-endpoint)
 * [Generate WAR archive](#generate-war-archive)